 Worthy Conversations with Cows

 My character and mental health had a collision with my heart.
-I got too wrapped up in what other people thought and let their judgement take over my life.
+I got too wrapped up in what other people thought and let their judgment take over my life.
 I was forced to do some real soul searching and make some tough decisions.
 I would ponder my thoughts in the barn and discuss my problems with our cows.
-It was there I realized, I needed to focus on my family, marriage, and farm and put our critics to the back of my mind.
-The critics still creeped around but I learned to ignored them.
-My family, farm and cows came first.
+It was there I realized I needed to focus on my family, marriage, and farm and put our critics to the back of my mind.
+The critics still crept around, but I learned to ignore them.
+My family, farm, and cows came first.

-Anyway, I found encouragement in knowing I was not alone in my farm-wife journey and had the support of neighboring farm-wives and our small country church family.
-But there were also times, it could be very lonely.
-This is when I really leaned on my family and faith.
-And of course, the cows and I had many worthy conversations in the barn, turns out they are good listeners if you scratch their heads.
-There was no social networking on the web, cell phones or instantaneous correspondence from your friends.
-As our former ancestors also discovered, the world and communication has transformed from generation to generation.
+Anyway, I found encouragement in knowing I was not alone in my farm-wife journey and supported neighboring farm-wives and our small country church family.
+But there were also times; it could be very lonely.
+This was when I leaned on my family and faith.
+And of course, the cows and I had many worthy conversations in the barn; it turns out they are good listeners if you scratch their heads.
+There was no social networking on the web, cell phones, or instantaneous correspondence from your friends.
+As our former ancestors also discovered, the world and communication have transformed from generation to generation.

 Farmer's Social Networking

-But today, farmers, their wives and families have been handed a social outlet; a way to share what it is like to farm, deal with the trials of their critics and try to educate the public about the food chain.
+But today, farmers, their wives, and families have been handed a social outlet, a way to share what it is like to farm, deal with the trials of their critics, and try to educate the public about the food chain.
 And boy, did they.
-They put down their shovels, picked up their phones and started documenting their reality and would be damned if someone tried to stop them.
-And oh they have tried, but what they didn't expect is majority of farmers stand together.
-It's like the farmer's code: Protect the land, the animals, their rights and each other fiercely.
+They put down their shovels, picked up their phones, and started documenting their reality and would be damned if someone tried to stop them.
+And oh, they have attempted to, but what they didn't expect is that most farmers stand together.
+It's like the farmer's code: Protect the land, the animals, their rights, and each other fiercely.
 Most farmers have values that bond them together.

 Airing Out My Soul to My Cows

-My intentions for opening up my old barn door (and letting you know I talk to cows) is to let other woman in agriculture know they are not alone either.
-Each and everyone of us will encounter hardships and disappointments that will test the essence of our spirit.
-But open up your windows, air out your soul and get back to your a family and farm.
-We are important in this industry, we have a voice that can be heard and we must support each other.
+My intention to open up my old barn door (and let you know I talk to cows) is to let other women in agriculture realize they are not alone either.
+Every one of us will encounter hardships and disappointments that will test the essence of our spirit.
+But open up your windows, air out your soul, and get back to your family and farm.
+We are essential in this industry, we have a voice that can be heard, and we must support each other.